thecodingmachine/graphqlite/website/docs/annotations-reference.md

 ## @HideIfUnauthorized

+<div class="alert alert--warning">This annotation only works when a Schema is used to handle exactly one use request.
+If you serve your GraphQL API from long-running standalone servers (like Laravel Octane, Swoole, RoadRunner etc) and share the same Schema instance between multiple requests, please avoid using @HideIfUnauthorized.</div>

 The `@HideIfUnauthorized` annotation is used to completely hide the query / mutation / field if the user is not authorized to access it (according to the `@Logged` and `@Right` annotations).